paulosuzart/paulosuzart.github.io/_posts/2021-06-05-blockchain.md

     Ok(result)
 }
 ```

-After instantiating a Transaction, we just save it and return a `Response` that will sent to tendermint.
-Attribute here is more like a form of log / event of our transaction.
-If you are curious to know what is this `TRANS`, then just check the git repo (link at the end of the article).
-Now the `settle`:
+After instantiating a Transaction (not blockchain transaction, our transaction model above), we just save it and return a `Response` that will be sent to tendermint. `Attribute` here is more like a form of log / event of our transaction.
+If you are curious to know what is this `TRANS`, check the git repo (link at the end of the article).
+Now the `settle` operation:

 ```rust
 pub fn settle(deps: DepsMut, _info: MessageInfo, id: ChargeId) -> Result<Response, ContractError> {